 In the past decade, the most commonly sold adaptogen has been ginseng.
-However, R. rosea and rhodiola rosea extracts exhibit more tangible, distinct and immediate stimulating effects.
+However, rhodiola rosea extracts exhibit more tangible, distinct and immediate stimulating effects.
 And unlike ginseng, which is the subject of much heated debate between the medical community and the natural health community, rhodiola rosea is collecting mounting clinical evidence of its effectiveness.

 Other relatively popular and natural adaptogens I may discuss on this site include Ashwagandha, Eleuthero, Holy basil, Licorice, Maca and Noni.

-Rhodiola rosea works by inhibiting subtype A and subtype B of an enzyme called monoamine oxidase and by affecting opioid peptides (chained amino acids) like beta-endorphin (a neurotransmitter in both the central and peripheral nervous systems).
+Rhodiola rosea works by inhibiting subtype A and subtype B of an enzyme called monoamine oxidase, and by affecting opioid peptides (chained amino acids) like beta-endorphin (a neurotransmitter in both the central and peripheral nervous systems).

-Thus by increasing serotoneric activity rhodiola rosea lifts your mood, and by increasing dopaminergic activity it lifts your mood, sharpens your focus and increases your energy.
+Thus, by increasing serotoneric activity rhodiola rosea lifts your mood, and by increasing dopaminergic activity it lifts your mood, sharpens your focus and increases your energy.
 By inhibiting caffeine metabolism it may both increase and extend its effects.

 In addition, rhodiola modulates cortisol production during times of physical or emotional duress.
 Cortisol is a steroid hormone, often called the stress hormone.
 Our adrenal glands produce cortisol to help us cope with stressful situations.
 Unfortunately, sometimes our body produces too much cortisol, or if we experience chronic stress our body produces cortisol too often, even in times when we don’t need it.

-Rhodiola rosea crashed the growing natural health party when a rigorous Swedish case study suggested rhodiola’s ability to quicken memory, improve attention span, sharpen mental performance, alleviate depression, soothe mental and physical fatigue and improve human focus in difficult circumstances.
+Rhodiola rosea crashed the growing natural health party when a rigorous Swedish case study suggested rhodiola has the ability to quicken memory, improve attention span, sharpen mental performance, alleviate depression, soothe mental and physical fatigue and improve human focus in difficult circumstances.
 You can read Newsweek’s 2003 coverage of this research, which includes comments from RhodiolaRosea.Org’s founder Dr. Ramazanov, in our reformatted release of this article: Herbal Stress Relief.